 - Critically evaluate different approaches to the study of discourse and multimodality

-- Assess the appropriacy of particular approaches to the design of your own research (or similar projects)
+- Assess the appropriacy of particular approaches to the design of their own research (or similar projects)

 - Demonstrate an understanding of how approaches might be combined

-- Apply a particular approach to the analysis of your own data (or some other data)
+- Apply a particular approach to the analysis of your own data (or other datasets)

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.